stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Why don’t you explain blocking domains?
+You’re pretty good at blocking access to websites." by @[JimInHeaven](https://twitter.com/JimInHeaven/status/1127598018197430278)

+"half the sites i visit require me to do a captcha, and then half the resources fail to load even after i'm successful." by @[adamjogrady](https://twitter.com/adamjogrady/status/1127766600428343297)

 "Cloudflare can fuck right off with this sudden "Confirm you're not a robot" page that's popping up everyfuckingwhere.
 Sort your malconfigured shit out." by @[anarchic_teapot](https://twitter.com/anarchic_teapot/status/1127677511838707713)

 "Resulta que la web m'ha bloquejat per activitat sospitosa Quin ensurt!" by @[bartomeumiro](https://twitter.com/bartomeumiro/status/1127517268152287233)